- About CLA

 The CLA and research partner Western Connecticut State University embarked on a study to see if the milfoil weevil (a tiny native aquatic insect) could be used as an effective biological control method for Candlewood's milfoil.
 The study occurred over the course of 5 years, eventually concluding that while the population of the weevils did increase with the program, they unfortunately did not increase to the point where they had a visual impact on the milfoil.

 In collaboration with the State of Connecticut Department of Energy & Environmental Protection (CT DEEP), in 2015 the CLA stocked sterile grass carp in Candlewood Lake to help combat Eurasian milfoil.
-A seprate stocking of the carp in 2017 raised the total population in the lake to around 8,000.
+A seperate stocking of the carp in 2017 raised the total population in the lake to around 8,000.

 By eating from the top of the milfoil downward, the carp can help decrease the amount of “topped out” milfoil reaching the surface, particularly in coves and shallow areas where the problem can get particularly bad.